bhstoller/AgeTransform-VAE/README.md

 ### 1. Input Image
 <p align="justify">

-- The input image is a face image with dimensions 128×128.
+- The input image is a facial image with dimensions (128×128).
 - In order to keep images in distribution, we preprocess them in the following way:
 	- A separate ML algorithm detects the face and eyes
 	- The algorithm centers the eyes and masks the face